Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Offline Computation of a Catalog of Reference Solutions

 \subsubsection{Multistage Stochastic Programming}

 Multistage Stochastic Programming (MSP) involves finding the solution of an optimization problem over a discrete-time stochastic process for a finite number of steps.
 One discretizes the stochasticity, typically through scenario generation.
 For a comprehensive monograph of scenario generation techniques applicable to the primary case study of interest, see, e.g.,~\cite{conejo2010decision}.
 A scenario is a sequence of samples $\{\xi_{i}(1),\xi_{i}(2),\cdots,\xi_{i}(T)\}$ for the realization of the noise over the $T$ subsequent time steps.
-Typically, the scenario is an expanding tree, i.e., for $\xi_{i,1}$ on then considers $\{\xi_{i+1}(1),\xi_{i+1}(2),\cdots,\xi_{i+1}(T)\}=\{\xi_{i}(1),\xi_{i+1}(2),\cdots,\xi_{i+1}(T)\}$.
+Typically, the scenario is an expanding tree, i.e., for $\xi_{i,1}$ one recursively branches to construct subsequent realizations $\{\xi_{i+1}(1),\xi_{i+1}(2),\cdots,\xi_{i+1}(T)\}=\{\xi_{i}(1),\xi_{i+1}(2),\cdots,\xi_{i+1}(T)\}$.
 Thus, the infamous \emph{curse of dimensionality} applies relative to the time horizon $T$.
 However, at this offline layer of solution generation, it is expected that the computational load of an HPC server will be pushed to capacity as far as the longest time horizon and most precise stochastic discretization possible.

 Generically, we can construct an empirical sample average approximation to the risk functional $\mathcal{R}$; however, for simplicity of notation, assume that $\mathcal{R}=\mathbb{E}$, permitting the use of a simple sum expression.